Book of Elchasai: History

-The Book of Elchasai was written around the Parthian War of 114-117 AD in Aramaic by a Mesopotamian Jew.
+The Book of Elchasai was written around the Parthian War of 114–117 AD in Aramaic by a Mesopotamian Jew.
 The purpose of the book may have been to bring comfort to Jews surviving the massacre during the war.
 The book describes angelic beings of "stupendous" size and their announcement of universal destruction.
 These beings revealed the requirements which would allow absolution on the judgment day.
 Similar enormous angels are also described in 3 Enoch such as Metatron, but Elchasai is particularly describing Christ and the Holy Spirit.
 The book contains a prediction of a war among wicked angels.
 Over hundred years later, a Hellenistic version of this manuscript was used by Syrian Judeo-Christians.
-Epiphananius considered this book heretical.
+Epiphanius considered this book heretical.

-Alcibiades of Apamea was described by Hippolytus as a "strange demon" having possession of this book of revelations.
-Hippolytus refuted Alcibiades claims that the book was "a secret writing" and those who listened to the message of the book would receive remission of all their sins.
-The actual contents of the book were only revealed to converts, those who are willing to follow Alcibiades.
+Alcibiades of Apamea was described by Hippolytus as a "strange demon" having possession of this book.
+Hippolytus argued against Alcibiades' claims that the book was "a secret writing" and those who listened to the message of the book would receive remission of all their sins.

 Ibn al-Nadim

-Elchasai is considered to be a historical figure.
+Elchasai is considered to be a historical figure by some.
 The Kitāb al-Fihrist references a manuscript, written by Muslim scholar Ibn al-Nadim in which he identifies Elchasai instituting the Babylonian baptists sect of Mughtasilah (practitioners of ablution) or katharioi.
-This sect was based upon the revelations that he had in his twenties.
 One of the followers of Elchasai was Mani, who joined Elchasai when he was only four years old by his father who was a convert to the Mughtasilah sect.
 Mani went on to form his own Gnostic sect known as the Manicheans.